ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 Allows the construction of logical expressions involving CPEs.

 CPEs can be combined to form an applicability statement.
-The `platfrom` property of a rule (or a group) can contain a [Boolean expression](https://booleanpy.readthedocs.io/en/latest/concepts.html), that describes the relationship of a set of individual CPEs (symbols), which would later be converted by the build system into the CPE AL definition in the XCCDF document.
+The `platform` property of a rule (or a group) can contain a [Boolean expression](https://booleanpy.readthedocs.io/en/latest/concepts.html), that describes the relationship of a set of individual CPEs (symbols), which would later be converted by the build system into the CPE AL definition in the XCCDF document.